melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

 ## SSO
 System browser usage can leverage SSO experience.
 Single sign-on (SSO) mechanism allows the same user session to be used by multiple applications.
 It provides great user experience, since user can be automatically signed-in to multiple applications, registered in authorization server, after single authentication.
 It is possible, thanks to user session cookie, which is stored in user browser after successful login.
 Session cookie is then sent to authorization server with subsequent requests.
 It can be then recognized and validated.
 Once it is valid, authorization server assumes user session is active.
 In result login form is not displayed again.

-System browser enables desktop applications to share user session with web applications, registered in the same authorization server.
-(Authorization servers often allow to configure which applications are allowed to share the same user session).
+System browser enables desktop applications to share user session with web applications, registered under the same authorization server.
+(Authorization servers often allow to configure group of applications allowed to share the same user session).

 ## Security Consideration
-Using system browser, to authorize desktop application’s user, involves a localhost server endpoint, configured as redirect URI to capture authorization code.
+Using system browser, to authorize desktop application’s user, involves a localhost server endpoint.
 In case loopback interface is accessible by other application, authorization code can be intercepted.
 To prevent it, applications should implement PKCE.
 It protects the intercepted authorization code from being used to obtain a token.

 **System browser, is OAuth 2.0 recommended solution for authorizing users in desktop applications.**